 The documents should form an invaluable resource for historical research into the history of the town.
 Through their work, some members of the group have started their own research into some of the families who lived here, into old maps and field names and other topics which have caught their interest.
 A selection of articles on some of these subjects have been published in the Charlbury Chronicle and are reproduced below.

-The Charlbury Beer Festival, ChOC and from the Charlbury Motor Fire Brigade Fund; these have made it possible for us to obtain copies of the documents held by The National Archives, and The Oxfordshire History Centre.
+We could not have progressed with this undertaking without the generous grants from Charlbury Town Council, The Charlbury Beer Festival, ChOC and from the Charlbury Motor Fire Brigade Fund; these have made it possible for us to obtain copies of the documents held by The National Archives, and The Oxfordshire History Centre.

 If anyone has a particular interest or skill that would relate well to this work and would like to be involved then please contact Geoffrey Castle on 01608 811122 or email get.castle@btinternet.com .